YariMorcus/project-template-parcel/README.md

 # Frontend Mentor - [Challenge name]

-This is a solution to the [[Challenge name] challenge on Frontend Mentor](insert-challenge-link).
+This is a solution to the [[challenge name] challenge on Frontend Mentor](insert-challenge-link).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ### Difficulty: `[challenge difficulty]`